-- 17 Kelman Street, Taroom, 4420, QLD
+- 17 Kelman Street, Taroom QLD 4420

 - Opening hours

-Our museum is situated within a short walk of the mighty Dawson River.
-We have 8 buildings including St. Joseph’s / St. Mary’s Church built 1893.
-Cut in half & moved on logs by bullocks to the top of Bonner’s Nob in 1920, then cut in half again & moved to this site in 1970.
+Our Museum is situated within a short walk of the mighty Dawson River.
+We have 8 buildings including the original St. Mary’s Church built 1893.
+Cut in half & moved on logs by bullocks 2klm to top of Bonner’s Nob in 1920, then cut in half again & moved 1klm to this site in 1970.